NatePad/SERN-Auth-Template/README.md

 DB_PASS=your_database_password
 DB_NAME=name_of_your_database
 DB_HOST=ip_address_of_database_host

+EMAIL_FROM=SERN Auth Template
+EMAIL_HOST=smtp.yourmailserver.com
+EMAIL_USER=your@emailaddress.com
+EMAIL_PASS=YourEmailPassword
 ```

 ### An Additional Note:

-* As this template deals with confidential information such as user passwords, be sure to obtain a security certificate and redirect from http:// to https:// routes in production.
+* As this template deals with **confidential information** such as user passwords, be sure to obtain a security certificate and **redirect from http:// to https://** routes in production.

 ## To Do:

-* ✔️ MVP Goals Complete! 🥳 🎉
-* ✔️ Let users edit their profile information.
-* ✔️ Let users change their password.
-* ✔️ Automatically log in after registering.
-* ❌ Set up mailer for password resets.
+* ✔️ Set up mailer for password resets.
+* ❌ Refactor profile form for /register, /profile, and /reset-pass to use Context API.
+* ❌ Create debouncer to check for taken usernames as the user types.

 ## FAQ: